 Discovery and Innovation in Smart and Pervasive Health

-The workshop will be held in Washington, DC on Monday and Tuesday, December 5th and December 6th.
-Participants will represent academia, industry, and government.
-Over 1.5 days, participants will answer key questions such as what are the indicators and examples of success in Smart and Pervasive Health?
+The workshop was held in Washington, DC on Monday and Tuesday, December 5th and December 6th.
+Participants represented academia, industry, and government.
+Over 1.5 days, participants answered key questions such as what are the indicators and examples of success in Smart and Pervasive Health?
 What are the key scientific challenges?
 How can these challenges be addressed in a 3, 5, and 10 year time frame?
 The results will inform both policymakers and the research community on opportunities for research and development in Smart and Pervasive Health going forward.

 Supporting Healthy Communities through Physiological, Behavioral, and Environmental Sensing

 Always available remote physiologic and behavioral monitoring brings the transformational possibility of health care that is bound by neither space nor time.
 It enables observations of dynamic changes in each individual’s health state as well as key physical, biological, behavioral, social, and environmental factors that contribute to health and disease risk, anytime and anywhere that have not been possible in the past.
 The goal of this panel is to examine where we are as a field with physiological and behavior sensing capabilities, to identify opportunities for platforms that efficiently fuse multi-modal sensing, and how those advances impact the future of personalized and context-adaptive diagnosis, interventions, and treatment, and population health.

 Closing the Loop in Real-Time Smart Health Systems